TsvetomirSholev/My-first-project-with-python-using-flask/README.md

 # Project1
-This is our first course project
+This is my first course project